Mary Wings

-Mary Wings (born April 14, 1949, in Chicago, Illinois as Mary Geller) is an active American cartoonist, writer, and artist.
-She is known for highlighting lesbian themes in her work.
+Mary Wings (born Mary Lee Geller; April 14, 1949 – July 3, 2024) was an American cartoonist, writer, and artist.
+She was known for highlighting lesbian themes in her work.
 In 1973, she made history by releasing Come Out Comix, the first lesbian comic book.
-She is also known for her series of detective novels featuring lesbian heroine Emma Victor.
+She also wrote a series of detective novels featuring lesbian heroine Emma Victor.
 Divine Victim, Wings' only Gothic novel, won the Lambda Literary Award for Lesbian Mystery in 1994.

-Wings, an open lesbian, lives in San Francisco.

 Early life and education

-Mary Wings was born on April 14, 1949, in Chicago, Illinois as Mary Geller.
+Mary Wings was born on April 14, 1949, in Chicago, Illinois as Mary Lee Geller.
+She later changed her last name to Wings, "inspired by the adage that 'friendship is love with wings'", according to The New York Times.

 Wings was raised in the Baháʼí Faith in Chicago.
 She attended Shimer College, a Great Books college then located in the town of Mount Carroll, Illinois.
 Later, she studied ceramics at Museum Art College in Portland, Oregon.
 She also studied theater set design at San Francisco State University.

 Career

-Mary Wings is a pioneer in the two literary fields she contributed to—lesbian comics and lesbian mystery novels.
-Her work is driven generally by the desire to discuss underrepresented topics that are relevant to her personal life.
+Wings was known for her work in lesbian-themed comics and mystery novels.
+Her work was driven generally by the desire to discuss underrepresented topics that are relevant to her personal life.
 Initially, she did not intend to publish any of her work.

 Comics

 Wings was not originally a cartoonist or part of the 1970s underground comix movement when she created her first comic book, Come Out Comix.
 This comic book was created in response to Trina Robbins' comic in Wimmen's Comix #1, "Sandy Comes Out" — the first comic about lesbians.
 Wings was angered by "Sandy Comes Out," believing that the complex process of coming out was misrepresented by Robbins, a straight woman.
 She wrote Come Out Comix in seven days.
 Wings self-published Come Out Comix, printing copies in the basement of a karate studio.
 The plot of this comic book focuses on the character Maggi, who is coming to terms with her lesbian identity and finding a lover in the process.
 Come Out Comix is influenced by the author's own experience of coming out.
-Wings is also attributed with creating the first homosexual non-erotic comic book because comic books pre-dating Wings often fetishized any homosexual themes.
+Wings was also attributed with creating the first homosexual non-erotic comic book because comic books pre-dating Wings often fetishized any homosexual themes.

 Wings later published two other comic books, Dyke Shorts and Are Your Highs Getting You Down?.
 The latter, Are Your Highs Getting You Down, was funded by a California Arts Council grant in 1979, tackled the growing issue of drug addiction and abuse.
 She also contributed to Howard Cruse's publication, Gay Comix.
 She wrote comic strips for issue numbers one and two.

 Her comics became very popular in the lesbian community.
 Rather than simply including lesbian characters in her comics, she addressed themes specific to the community such as coming out, artificial insemination, discovering your parents' homosexuality, and writing lesbians into history.
 Because of her open addressing of homosexuality, her comic books were controversial.
 Notably, a shipment of her books were seized at the border of Canada due to the content.